dszlachta/gen.js/README.md

 This simple file generates JavaScript source from JavaScript.

-In runtime, it turns functions into strings for future usage.
+In run time, it turns functions into strings for future usage.
 It can store values of functions arguments, and generate functions calls with those values.